bluehatonmyoji/account-sale/README.md

 bluehatonmyoji@gmail.com

 Preferred methods of payment are Chase QuickPay and PayPal.
 I will consider other options if needed.
-Note: bluehatonmyoji@gmail.com is only for this sale, **it is NOT linked to my PayPal or Chase account**.
+Note: bluehatonmyoji@gmail.com is only for this website, **it is NOT linked to my PayPal or Chase account**.